-- Advocacy and educational activities are required by the radiological community. - International seminar: Annual seminar course including lectures and drills was conducted to foreign junior scientists in collaboration with Departments of Statistics and Clinical Studies (suspended in 2020 due to COVID-19). - Korea University: Exchange of scientists and providing lectures for graduate school students, etc. (ditto)
+• Advocacy and educational activities are required by the radiological community.

+International seminar: Annual seminar course including lectures and drills was conducted to foreign junior scientists in collaboration with Departments of Statistics and Clinical Studies (suspended in 2021 due to COVID-19).

-Domestic seminar: Annual seminar for exchange between biologists and epidemiologists.
-Hiroshima University: Providing teachers for "Phoenix Leader Education Program for
+Korea University: Exchange of scientists and providing lectures for graduate school students, etc. (ditto) Domestic seminar: Annual seminar for exchange between biologists and epidemiologists (held by Zoom session in 2021).

-Renaissance from Radiation Disaster" and other undergraduate/postgraduate programs.
+Hiroshima University: Providing teachers for "Phoenix Leader Education Program for Renaissance from Radiation Disaster" and other undergraduate/postgraduate programs.

-- Kurume University: Exchange of human resources for statistical methodology and providing teachers for postgraduate programs. - International and domestic academic societies for radiology and epidemiology: Invited lectures and papers for review of epidemiological activities in ABCC-RERF (restricted in 2020 due to COVID-19). - The 3rd Beebe Seminar (webinar): Commemorating the 75th Anniversary of the Atomic Bombings Studies on RERF
+Kurume University: Exchange of human resources for statistical methodology and providing teachers for postgraduate programs.
+A new scientist in Dept. of Epidemiology, Dr. Kadowaki, came from the post-graduate course of Kurume University.

+International and domestic academic societies for radiology and epidemiology: Invited lectures and papers for review of epidemiological activities in ABCC-RERF (restricted in 2021 due to COVID-19).
+Webinar for the International Society of Radiation Epidemiology and Dosimetry (ISoRED): A brief introduction and recent studies of RERF